Emivvvvv/deloxide/README.md

 [![License: Coffeeware](https://img.shields.io/badge/License-Coffeeware-brown.svg)](LICENSE)

 > [!IMPORTANT]
-> Deloxide is currently under active development.
-We recently released version 0.2.0-pre (up from v0.1.1), introducing RwLock support and making several API changes.
-As of this release, Condvar is also supported in both Rust and C APIs, including visualization of wait relationships.
+>  Deloxide is under active development.
+We've recently added RwLock and Condvar support, but visualization features are not yet available.
+It will be available in next major update.
+Stay tuned for updates!

 Deloxide is a cross-language deadlock detection library with visualization support.
 It tracks mutex and reader-writer lock operations in multi-threaded applications to detect, report, and visualize potential deadlocks in real-time.